Vladimir Fedoseyev: Opera productions

 Directed the production of operas by Russian composers.

-Staged the operas "Ivan Susanin" by M.I.
-Glinka (1996), "The Demon" by A. Rubinstein (1999), "Attila" by G. Verdi (1998, together with director Erwin Piplitz), "The Queen of Spades" by P.I.
-Tchaikovsky and the ballet "Cinderella" by S. Prokofiev (2000), "Othello" by G. Verdi and "Khovanshchina" by M.P.
-Mussorgsky (2001), "Don Quichotte" by J. Massenet (2003), "Rusalka" A. Dvořák (2010) at the Zurich Opera House.
+Staged the operas Ivan Susanin by Mikhail Glinka (1996), The Demon by Anton Rubinstein (1999), Attila by Giuseppe Verdi (1998, together with director Erwin Piplitz), The Queen of Spades by Pyotr Ilyich Tchaikovsky and the ballet Cinderella by Sergei Prokofiev (2000), Otello by Verdi, Khovanshchina by Modest Mussorgsky (2001), Don Quichotte by Jules Massenet (2003), and Rusalka Antonín Dvořák (2010) at the Zürich Opera House.

-In 2012, at the Salzburg Festival, he conducted the opera Cleopatra by J. Massenet.
-In 2016, he performed at La Scala in new productions of the ballets The Nutcracker and The Sleeping Beauty by P.I.
-Tchaikovsky, and also performed the Story of Doctor Johann Faust by A. G. Schnittke at the Golden Hall of the Vienna Musikverein.
+In 2012, at the Salzburg Festival, he conducted the opera Cleopatra by Massenet.
+In 2016, he conducted at La Scala in new productions of the ballets The Nutcracker and The Sleeping Beauty by Tchaikovsky.
+He also conducted the Historia von D. Johann Fausten by Alfred Schnittke at the Golden Hall of the Musikverein.